swathi-mindfire/sample/README.md

 # Demo project
-This is the repo created for git commands practice purpose
+This is the repo created for git commands practice purpose.

+## Git

+Git is distributed version control system